schwartzlab-methods/NEST/vignette/running_NEST_singularity_container.md

 It will generate edge_graph.pdf and edge_graph.svg in the current working directory.

+### Running NEST container on Digital Alliance using Apptainer
-### Pulling the Singularity image on Digital Alliance using Apptainer
+#### Pulling the Singularity image on Digital Alliance using Apptainer
 ```
 module load apptainer
 apptainer pull nest_image.sif library://fatema/collection/nest_image.sif:latest